Yemisirach/Database_Creation_based_on_Schema_Diagram/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [curriculum-databases-projects-template] <a name="about-project"></a>
+# 📖 [Database Creation based on Schema Diagram] <a name="about-project"></a>

-> Curriculum-databases-projects-template is a project showing data of animals in a vet-clinic.
-Different queries can be made using SQL commands.
-In this branch more new tables,data are added.Queries are made utilising JOIN.
-Many to many relationships are established.
-Different queries are made utilising different types of JOIN.
-Indexing is done in this branch.
+> Database Creation based on Schema Diagram is a project where a database has been created from the given schema Diagram.

-**[curriculum-databases-projects-template]** is a is a project showing data of animals in a vet-clinic.
-Different queries can be made using SQL commands.
+**[curriculum-databases-projects-template]** is a is a project showing schema diagram for a clinic.
+The database has to be created making SQLcommands.

 ## 🛠 Built With <a name="built-with"></a>